Torrefaction is a process, which uses heat, in a low oxygen

 environment, to convert plant and wood biomass into a cleaner, renewable

-alternative to coal, as well as feedstock, from which to make other
+alternative to coal, as well as feedstock, from which to make several other

 ATP has an exclusive license to innovative torrefaction technology

 developed by North Carolina State University (NCSU) and the US patent was issued, in November 2012.
 Patents are also issued or are pending in other

 cellulosic biomass, like wood chips and bio-crops, into a substance,

 which can be used as a clean and renewable coal substitute; as a

 superior feedstock from which to make stronger, more energy dense and